turbot/pipes-docs/docs/using/flowpipe/pipelines.md

 ![](/images/docs/pipes/flowpipe/flowpipe_pipeline_run.png)
 .

-The pipeline will be submitted for execution, and you will be redirected to the process page where you can view the logs as the process runs.
+The pipeline will be submitted for execution, and you will be redirected to the process page, where you can view the logs as the process runs.

 ![](/images/docs/pipes/flowpipe/flowpipe_pipeline_run_complete.png)

 ## Scheduling a Pipeline

 You can set up triggers to run your pipelines automatically.
 You can create a trigger from the **Pipelines** list by clicking the clock icon next to the pipeline you wish to trigger.
-Alternately, you can click the **Run Pipeline** dropdown and select **Create Trigger** from the pipeline's detail page.
+Alternatively, you can click the **Run Pipeline** dropdown and select **Create Trigger** from the pipeline's detail page.

 You will be prompted for any parameters.